lostfictions/eslint-config-lostfictions/README.md

 ```

 `eslint-config-lostfictions` bundles all its required plugins and parsers as
-dependencies. since eslint doesn't yet directly support bundling plugins in a
+dependencies.
+Since ESLint doesn't yet directly support bundling plugins in a
 config in this way (the [feature request for
 it](https://github.com/eslint/eslint/issues/3458) is by far the most upvoted
-open issue in the eslint repo), `eslint-config-lostfictions` also includes
+open issue in the ESLint repo), `eslint-config-lostfictions` also includes
 [`@rushstack/eslint-patch`](https://github.com/microsoft/rushstack/tree/master/eslint/eslint-patch).
-you'll need to `require` the latter in your eslint config like this:
+You'll need to `require` the latter in your ESLint config like this:

 #### `.eslintrc.js`